Statistically, upwards of 50% of us has a methylation problem.

 Maybe you’ve suffered through multiple miscarriages.
 Or maybe with chronic migraine headaches, an autoimmune disease, irritable bowel syndrome or depression.
 Possibly your family has a history of heart attack or stroke… Perhaps your child or a sibling has autism.
 What do all these things have in common?
 Well, these are just some of the conditions linked to a faulty enzyme called MTHFR.

 In 2003, the Human Genome Project (the first map of human genes) was completed.
 In that study, they discovered that an important gene towards our health and well-being, abbreviated MTHFR, was defective in a lot of people worldwide!
-And according to statistics, upwards of 50% of the population has this problem.
+Again, upwards of 50% of the population has this problem.
 These days, it’s possible to know what is happening in your body before health conditions develop through testing.
 This means that we can do something to prevent these conditions before they happen.

-The MTHFR genetic mutation (think “Monday-Thursday-Friday” mutation, hence M-TH-FR) is a fairly new buzzword and a lot is being said about it.
+The MTHFR genetic mutation (think “Monday-Thursday-Friday”, hence M-TH-FR) is a fairly new buzzword and a lot is being said about it.

 We usually think of genetic disorders as obvious conditions that require lifelong adaptations, but what about the less obvious genetic differences that influence not just the way we look, but the health conditions to which we are predisposed?